luvskyy/YouTubeToFile-YTTF/README.md

 ## Notes

 - The build script automatically downloads a Windows FFmpeg “essentials” zip and copies `ffmpeg.exe` + `ffprobe.exe` into `assets\\ffmpeg\\` before building.
 If you’re behind a proxy or downloads are blocked, you can manually place `ffmpeg.exe` and `ffprobe.exe` into `assets\\ffmpeg\\` and rerun the build.

+- macOS ONLY
+The app is ad-hoc signed by PyInstaller but not notarized with Apple.
+On first launch, users will see:

+  "YTTF.app cannot be opened because the developer cannot be verified"

+  You'll need to either:
+  - Right-click → Open → click "Open" in the dialog
+  - Or go to System Settings → Privacy & Security → click "Open
+   Anyway"